Starting Point – Driving

 “Allow players to automate certain digital actions.”

-You could support the option to have the vehicle automatically accelerate without input from the player, so they no longer need to use an input to accelerate at the same time as using an input for other actions, such as steering.
+In games that feature driving mechanics, an option to have the vehicle automatically accelerate without input from the player could be provided, allowing players to avoid input interactions which they might otherwise find too difficult.
+This also means they no longer need to use an input to accelerate at the same time as using an input for other actions, such as steering or perhaps using an item in a kart racing game.

 7.4 Automatic Analog Actions